nikkhil160/nikhil/clmynzg6v000c09jq0q4r8l2d.md

 This.
 This is the most important factor and is going to be longer.
 Make sure that you are using the right set of people for your digital marketing and Facebook, and Google ads.
 You need to have a strategy which is *having your product in front of the right people at the right time.* That is it.

-Targeting example for Facebook Ads for a Beauty D2C brand:
+Targeting example for Facebook Ads for a Beauty Shopify store:

 If you are running a beauty store then you can target women from 21 years old who are interested in Beauty, Sephora, and Pura Vida Bracelets.

 OR You can target Women and men who have their anniversary or birthday coming up soon with an advertisement saying "Birthday coming up?
 Get X off by using the coupon birthday"

-Targeting example for Google Ads for a Beauty D2C brand:
+Targeting example for Google Ads for a Beauty Shopify store:

 Google has something called Google Merchant Center which takes your product feed from you (super easy if you are on Shopify) and shows them on Google Shopping *for free* but to a limited audience, if you want to expand it you run Google Shopping Ads.